faheemgurkani/neurips-google-code-golf-championship-2025/README.md

 ### Failed Attempts (for Debugging)

-Failed attempts are saved for analysis:
+Failed attempts are saved for analysis in `pipeline/output/failed/`:

 ```
 pipeline/output/failed/task001_attempt1.py